wentixiaogege/jersey-sse-twitter-sample/README.md

 >mvn clean install

-which will build the web application archive (war) which can be deployed to the latest build of GlassFish application server available at: http://dlc.sun.com.edgesuite.net/glassfish/4.0/
+Deploy the application in GlassFish and hit http://localhost:8080/jersey-sse-twitter-sample/TestClient which will build the web application archive (war) which can be deployed to the latest build of GlassFish application server available at: http://dlc.sun.com.edgesuite.net/glassfish/4.0/